 B. Work Experience

 This program is for seniors only.
 No credit will be awarded for this program.
 Students are still required to meet the graduation requirements that have been established for their class.
-Students must submit a copy of their weekly or biweekly pay stubs to the counseling office.
+Employment verification must be submitted.

 C. Cocalico Internship